singh7sagar/Agreed-Disagreed/README.md

 # Agreed-Disagreed
-Program that will give output as "You Agreed",  "You Disagreed".
+Program that will give output as "You Agreed" or "You Disagreed" to something.